docs

 - What does the audit log capture for AI suggestions, AI-influenced decisions, and AI access to PHI?

 - What does the vendor refuse to do?
-(A vendor that lists no limits is selling marketing, not software.)
+A vendor that lists no limits is selling marketing.

-- How are model updates tested before reaching production, and how are regressions caught?
+- How are model updates tested before production, and how are regressions caught?

 Can AI replace medical billers?

-No. AI can support billing teams on specific tasks (drafting, prioritization, summarization, anomaly detection) but cannot replace people who are responsible for payer rules, compliance, exception handling, patient responsibility, appeals, and the client-billing-company relationship.
-Vendors who pitch AI as biller replacement are selling outcomes they cannot deliver.
+No. AI supports billing teams on specific tasks like drafting, prioritization, summarization, and anomaly detection, but it cannot own payer rules, compliance, exception handling, appeals, patient responsibility, or the client relationship.
+A vendor that pitches AI as biller replacement is selling an outcome it cannot deliver.

 Is it a HIPAA violation to use ChatGPT for billing work?

 Yes, if PHI is involved.
-Consumer ChatGPT, Claude.ai consumer, and Gemini consumer do not sign Business Associate Agreements, retain conversation history for model training, and process data outside any BAA boundary.
-Pasting a patient name, MRN, claim number, or any other identifier into one of these tools is a reportable HIPAA breach.
-The compliant equivalent is the same vendor's enterprise API path with a signed BAA, or a model hosted inside a BAA-covered cloud platform.
+Consumer ChatGPT, Claude.ai consumer, and Gemini consumer do not sign Business Associate Agreements, retain conversation history for training, and process data outside any BAA boundary.
+Pasting a patient name, MRN, or claim number into one is a reportable breach.
+The compliant equivalent is the same vendor's enterprise API with a signed BAA, or a model hosted inside a BAA-covered cloud platform.

-What changed in the 2026 HIPAA Security Rule update for AI?
+What does the proposed 2026 HIPAA Security Rule update change for AI?

-Encryption became mandatory (not addressable) for all ePHI, including data processed by AI systems.
-Business associates now have documented obligations around the design, training, evaluation, and use of predictive decision support interventions (DSI).
-Per coverage from HIPAA Journal and related compliance analyses, AI use by business associates is now within scope of the same risk analysis and safeguards requirements that cover other ePHI processing.
+It is a proposed rule (NPRM), not yet finalized or in force.
+Under the proposal, encryption would become mandatory (no longer addressable) for all ePHI, including data processed by AI systems, and business associates would carry documented obligations around the design, training, evaluation, and use of predictive decision support interventions (DSI).
+Per HIPAA Journal, AI use by business associates would fall under the same risk analysis and safeguards requirements that cover other ePHI processing.

 Does Medi use AI to auto-post claims or auto-send appeals?

-No. Medi treats AI as suggestion and review aid, not as an unsupervised actor.
+No. Medi treats AI as a suggestion and review aid, not an unsupervised actor.
 Anything that affects money, compliance, or payer communication routes through human review with full audit logging.
-The architecture explicitly avoids the failure mode where AI takes billable action without an accountable human on record.
+The architecture avoids the failure mode where AI takes a billable action without an accountable human on record.

 What AI features does Medi actually ship?

-Medi ships AI-assisted features in bounded forms: prioritization helpers for denial queues, drafting helpers for appeal language, summarization for ERA context, and pattern flagging for posting variance.
-Every feature is scoped to suggestions or drafts that a biller approves before they take effect.
-The feature list is intentionally narrower than vendor pitches that promise AI-driven automation across the entire revenue cycle.
+Bounded ones: prioritization for denial queues, drafting for appeal language, summarization for ERA context, and pattern flagging for posting variance.
+Each is scoped to a suggestion or draft a biller approves before it takes effect.
+The list is narrower on purpose than pitches that promise AI-driven automation across the whole revenue cycle.

 How current is this guide?